 - Wear clean, dry socks.
-You don't need to buy special socks for people with diabetes, but do look for socks made of cotton or moisture-wicking fibers that don't have tight bands or thick seams.
+Look for socks made of cotton or moisture-wicking fibers that don't have tight bands or thick seams.

-- Wear cushioned shoes that fit well.
-Always wear shoes to protect your feet from injury.
-Make sure that your shoes fit properly.
-It's best to try on shoes later in the day when your feet are more swollen to ensure that the shoes aren't too tight.
+Wear cushioned shoes that fit well.
+Always wear shoes or slippers to protect your feet from injury.
+Make sure that your shoes fit properly and allow your toes to move.
 A podiatrist can teach you how to buy properly fitted shoes and to prevent problems such as corns and calluses.

-If problems do occur, a podiatrist can help treat them to prevent more-serious conditions from developing.
+If problems do occur, your doctor can help treat them to prevent more-serious conditions.
 Even small sores can quickly turn into severe infections if left untreated.

-Shoes that fit well can be costly.
-If you qualify for Medicare, your plan may cover the cost of at least one pair of shoes a year.
-For more information, talk to your doctor or diabetes educator.
+If you qualify for Medicare, your plan may cover the cost of at least one pair of shoes each year.
+Talk to your doctor or diabetes educator for more information.